suxess-it/kubriX/backstage-resources/docs/grc/backstage_auth.md

                 callbackUrl: https://<backstageurl>/api/auth/oidc/handler/frame
                 clientId: backstage
 ```
-GitHub secrets created by oauth app, alternativly they can get created by GitHub App:
+GitHub secrets GITHUB_CLIENT_ID and GITHUB_CLIENT_SECRET are created by oauth app, alternativly they can get created by GitHub App:

 #### HINT
 [backstage.io documentation link](https://backstage.io/docs/integrations/github/github-apps)

-    Difference between GitHub Apps and GitHub OAuth Apps
+Difference between GitHub Apps and GitHub OAuth Apps:
 GitHub Apps handle OAuth scope at the app installation level, meaning that the scope parameter for the call to getAccessToken in the frontend has no effect.
 When calling getAccessToken in open source plugins, one should still include the appropriate scope, but also document in the plugin README what scopes are required for GitHub Apps.

-Autorization Needs Frontend and Backend configuration
+Authentication needs frontend and backend configuration
 - Backend: https://backstage.io/docs/auth/identity-resolver/
 - Frontend: SignInPage